PaperMC/PaperDocs/source/server/configuration.rst

 * **description**: Sets whether the server should allow players to collide with one another.
-* **warning**: This setting can be broken by plugins interacting with the scoreboard, double check plugins when troubleshooting this value.
+* **warning**: This setting can be broken by plugins interacting with the scoreboard, double-check plugins when troubleshooting this value.

 player-auto-save-rate
 ~~~~~~~~~~~~~~~~~~~~~